Daifukuji Soto Mission, a Buddhist temple, is filled with ceremonial artifacts.

-Continuing north on Hwy 11, just past Honalo, take Hwy 180 into the upland village of Holualoa.
+Continuing north on Highway 11, just past Honalo, take Highway 180 into the upland village of Holualoa.
 You might finish up your stay with a couple nights at the stunning Holualoa Inn.

 Talk about lodging that "breathes."
 This red cedar inn with eucalyptus floors, high raftered ceilings, abundant lanai, and pool is on 40 acres of sloping meadow with fish-eye views of Kona Coast.
 It was built by, and briefly the residence of, a Honolulu Advertiser publisher.
 Delicious full breakfasts and plenty of privacy make it special.

 You can walk to town in three minutes.
 Sit in Holualoa Cafe's jungle-y garden sipping great cappuccino with homebaked goods, sandwiches, and such.
 The cafe sells island crafts.
 Several small galleries showcase and sell local artists' work.
 But what to make of the town's Kona Hotel, so funky, so steeped in time gone by.
 Check it out.